JT501/HatchAssignment/README.md

 # Design Engineer Assignment

-This is a technical assessment for the Design Engineer position at Hatch Innovation.
+This is a technical assessment for the Design Engineer position at Hatch Innovations.

 > ⚠️ **Note:** This project is not intended for production use.
 Exercise caution if adapting any part of it for production environments.